 The Underground Museum is a beautiful space to enjoy and celebrate the works of black artists, located in an underground space.
 The contemporary museum is engaging and exciting with most events reaching capacity.

 A well-heeled selection of LA society frequents some of the poshest and upscale nightclubs in the city.
-These seven are among the most exclusive venues in which to party the night away.
+From the hottest annual galas or the famed Maxim Super Bowl parties, in LA there is never a shortage of celebration.
+These seven nightclubs are among the most exclusive venues in which to party the night away.

 VIP bottle service and rich leather seating is what Avenue is all about.
 David Rockwell designed the space complete with. colored lights with a floor-to-ceiling LED screen behind the stage.
 When you need a breather from the dance floor you can find a more relaxed vibe and craft cocktails at the outdoor garden patio bar.